jonnonz1/nz-statute-book/acts/public/1977/citizenship-act-1977.md

   (a) in any case, his father was a New Zealand citizen at the time of that person's birth; or (b) in the case of a person born on or after 1 January 1970 (being the date of the commencement of the Status of Children Act 1969), his mother was a New Zealand citizen at the time of his birth.
 (4) A person shall not be a New Zealand citizen by virtue of subsection (3) if that person's relevant parent was a New Zealand citizen by descent only, unless—
-  (a) that person or his relevant parent was born in a protectorate, protected state, mandated territory, or trust territory, or any place in a foreign country where by treaty, capitulation, grant, usage, sufferance, or other lawful means Her Majesty then had jurisdiction over British subjects; or
+  (a) that person or his relevant parent was born in a protectorate, protected State, mandated territory, or trust territory, or any place in a foreign country where by treaty, capitulation, grant, usage, sufferance, or other lawful means Her Majesty then had jurisdiction over British subjects; or
   (b) in the case of a person born in a place other than a place mentioned in paragraph (a), his birth or citizenship by descent is registered, in accordance with regulations made under this Act, before that person has attained the age of 16 years; or
   (c) the relevant parent of that person was, at the time of the person's birth, in Crown service under the New Zealand Government.